Understanding Einstein’s Special Relativity Physics

 img_6109-1

-Constructing the x¯, axis given t̅
+Constructing the x¯ axis corresponding to t̅

-Constructing the x¯, axis given t̅
+Constructing the x¯ axis corresponding to t̅

 As before, we use light rays emitted by Bar from her world line towards Abel, at equal intervals before and after meeting him at the origin O, in both directions from her light cone at those points.
 As we see, Bar’s line of simultaneity, x¯, is distinct from Abel’s; all events on Bar’s LoS are simultaneous for Bar with her meeting with Abel at O.